0xBadawy/BreakingBlocks/README.md

 This GitHub repository contains Python implementations of various puzzle-solving algorithms for a 10x10 grid puzzle.
 The puzzle involves filling a grid with colored blocks and finding the optimal sequence of moves to clear the last row.
 The implemented algorithms include
 ## Introduction

 The AI Puzzle Solver is a Python application that uses Pygame for graphical representation and implements various search algorithms to solve puzzles.
-The main focus is on artificial intelligence algorithms such as Depth-First Search, Breadth-First Search, A*, Uniform Cost Search, and others.
+The main focus is on searching algorithms such as Depth-First Search, Breadth-First Search, A*, Uniform Cost Search, and others.

 ## Algorithms